Somehow I know I’m going to see a television replay of the Sound of Music in my homeschool Christmas.

-R — Recipes, and the joy of baking together the family traditions: chocolate almond mocha shortbread, gingerbread and Martha Stewart lemon bars.
+R — Recipes, and the joy of baking together with the family traditions: chocolate almond mocha shortbread, gingerbread, and Martha Stewart lemon bars.

 S — Snow.
 Somewhere between October and December, the kid’s enthusiasm for being outside declines…’nothing to do’ is the old refrain.
 Me, I still find a way to garden in the greenhouse.
 But when the snow hits…sledding and cross country skiing…fun!

 T — Time.
 To re-create.
-Leave the academic routine for January, the extracurricular schedule too.
+Leave the academic routine for January, and the extracurricular schedule too.

 V — Vegetarian offerings: a healthy fast food restaurant in my town, yum yum.
-And vegan brownies, they are the only vegan go-to food that I would happily go-to.
+And vegan brownies are the only vegan go-to food that I would happily go to.